Timeline for the day of the September 11 attacks: 9:00 a.m.

+9:30: The fighters from Langley Air Force Base are airborne while NEADS technicians continue to try and locate (what they erroneously believe is) Flight 11 on radar.

+9:30 (approx.): American Airlines confirms that Flight 11 crashed into the World Trade Center.

+9:30 (approx.): Cleveland Center informs United Airlines that they have lost contact with Flight 93.

+9:30: The Cleveland Center controller handling Flight 93 asks other flights on the same frequency if they heard screaming.
+A few flight respond that they did.

 9:30: Reuters reports that a plane was hijacked from Boston.

 9:30: In the North Tower, six men escape express elevator Car 69-A. The elevator, which had been designed to traverse much of the building to reach the upper floors more quickly, had gotten stuck at the 50th Floor when Flight 11 hit the tower.
 With no exit at this floor, window cleaner Jan Demczur used his squeegee to attempt to cut a hole in the Sheetrock lining the elevator shaft.
-When the squeegee’s blade broke off and fell down the elevator shaft, he and the other five people in the elevator alternately used the handle to scrape away at the lining, eventually cutting a hole large enough for them to escape into an adjacent bathroom.
+When the squeegee's blade broke off and fell down the elevator shaft, he and the other five people in the elevator alternately used the handle to scrape away at the lining, eventually cutting a hole large enough for them to escape into an adjacent bathroom.
 They are found by firefighters, who immediately escort them to a stairwell.
 All six safely leave the tower five minutes before it collapses.

+9:31: Dispatchers at United Airlines are informed that there is a potential problem with Flight 93.
+The airline's air traffic control coordinator and another employee each send an ACARS message to the flight.
+Flight 93 doesn't reply.

 9:31: On C-SPAN, Washington Journal host Steve Scully starts the channel's coverage of the morning's incidents.

-9:32: A radio transmission from Flight 93 is overheard by flight controllers at Cleveland: "Ladies and gentlemen, here is the captain please sit down.
+9:31:57: Flight 93's cockpit voice recorder begins recording the final 32 minutes of the flight.
+It picks up Jarrah trying to make the following announcement to the passengers: "Ladies and gentlemen, here is the captain please sit down.
 Keep remaining[sic] sitting.
 We have a bomb on board.
 So sit."
+Instead, his announcement is broadcast to Cleveland Center, which mistakenly believes it came from Flight 1989.
+Cleveland Center informs the Herndon Command Center of the transmission.